 The aim is to give new impetus to efficient production processes by developing innovative commissioning and assembly processes for motor vehicles.
 This offers the possibility to present or implement prototypical processes on the existing demonstrator depending on the application.
-Thereby the challenges and potentials of the construction of modern vehicles are addressed.
-At the same time, the project strengthens the competitiveness of German and local manufacturers of plant and equipment.
+Here, the challenges and potentials of the design of modern vehicles are addressed.
+At the same time, the project strengthens the competitiveness of German and local plant and equipment manufacturers.
 The steady increase in electronic components and the high number of mechatronic functions in vehicles tends to lead to increasing costs in final vehicle assembly and commissioning.
-In principle, the aim is not only to avoid workloads but also to use the mechatronic capabilities of vehicles for innovative and efficient process solutions.
+The basic idea is not only to avoid large workloads but also to use the mechatronic capabilities of vehicles for innovative and efficient process solutions.
 This should make work and process sequences more efficient.
-Furthermore, the structure of the assembly process is to be changed for optimisation.
+Furthermore, the structure of the assembly process is to be changed for optimization.

 The AutoIBN2 project is a cross-disciplinary project that combines organisational and production-related issues.
 The main research focus of the project is the joint development of production strategies and technologies for cyber-physical production plants and efficient assembly processes.
-Using smart equipment and intelligent methods, this will be demonstrated using the example of final vehicle assembly and its associated areas.
-This will be based on the latest developments in vehicle technology, modern approaches in the field of information technology and also robot technology.
+This is to be demonstrated by means of smart equipment and intelligent methods using the example of final vehicle assembly and associated areas.
+For this purpose, the latest developments in the field of vehicle technology, modern approaches in computer science and also robot technology are used as a basis.
 This will result in fundamentally new research approaches to improve quality and ensure efficient vehicle production at a high-wage location.